Resilient Mystic Collaborative Communities secure over $12 million in Municipal Vulnerability Preparedness Grants for Climate Resilience

 Grants will protect people, communities manage heat and flooding

-Arlington, MA, August 1, 2024—Governor Healey’s announcement of $52.4 million in FY2025 Municipal Vulnerability Preparedness grants included just over $12 million in funding for community-designed projects to prevent harm to residents, workers, and resources in Resilient Mystic Collaborative (RMC) cities and towns.
+Arlington, MA, September 19, 2025—Governor Healey’s announcement of $28.7 million in FY2026 Municipal Vulnerability Preparedness grants included just over $4 million in funding for community-designed projects to prevent harm to residents, workers, and resources in Resilient Mystic Collaborative (RMC) cities and towns.

 Convened by ten Mystic watershed communities and the Mystic River Watershed Association in September 2018 and now led by senior staff from twenty cities and towns and non-governmental partners, the RMC designs and completes on-the-ground projects to protect our most vulnerable residents and public services from harm due to increasingly extreme weather.